Filling in Belarus visa application

 Box 23.
 Be brief and to the point about the purpose of visit, e.g. tourism, sightseeing.
 Note, that such things as sightseeing or family research trip are quite legitimately explained as "tourism".
 Note, that applying on a tourist visa you can not be visiting friends by definition - such a discrepancy will lead to visa rejection (private visits are on private visas).

 Box 32.
-The worst point) People have already picked it on the forums that they have to have a Belarusian insurance policy (now including the UK passport holders) without which they will not be allowed into the country (or even to apply for a visa).
+The worst point) People have already picked it on the forums that they have to have a Belarusian insurance policy without which they will not be allowed into the country (or even apply for a visa).

-Since not so long ago one must buy a medical policy that says it covers Belarus.
+Since not so long ago one must buy a medical policy that says it covers Belarus (I can fix you one).
 Read more about getting a local insurance policy online in Belarus here.
 Please, enclose a confirmation from your insurance company that it covers Belarus (or the copy of the Belarusian policy I am providing) with the rest of the papers when applying.
 If you are opting for an insurance policy that I am providing, please put the company name:

 Eximgarant of Belarus